apinanyogaratnam/Associate/README.md

 TODO:
 - place test methods into separate files
-- unit tests for all methods
+- unit tests for all methods (check how to do unit tests without interrupting sql server) just add another parameter

   Main
   Company
   User